JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 ### Save and load

 * Feature versioning, see readme and code.
-* Extend gamelog to not truncate version strings.
 * Save/load the map in a single chunk, such that it can be saved/loaded in one pass.
 * Various other changes to savegame format and settings handling, see readme and code for details.
 * Replace read/write accessors and buffering.